-Execution High-Frequency Trading Strategies seek to execute the large orders of various institutional players without causing a significant price impact.
+Execution HFT Strategies seek to execute the large orders of various institutional players without causing a significant price impact.
 These include:

 Liquidity Provisioning – Market Making Strategies

-High-Frequency Trading market-makers are required to first establish a quote and keep updating it continuously in response to other order submissions or cancellations.
-This continuous updating of the quote can be based on the type of the model followed by the High-Frequency Trading Market-Maker.
-In the process, the High-Frequency Trading market-makers tend to submit and cancel a large number of orders for each transaction.
+High Frequency Trading market-makers are required to first establish a quote and keep updating it continuously in response to other order submissions or cancellations.
+This continuous updating of the quote can be based on the type of the model followed by the High Frequency Trading Market-Maker.
+In the process, the HFT market-makers tend to submit and cancel a large number of orders for each transaction.

-If the price movement differs, then the index arbitrageurs would immediately try to capture profits through arbitrage using their automated High-Frequency Trading Strategies.
-To do it effectively, the High-Frequency Trading Arbitrage Strategies require rapid execution, so as to quickly maximise their gains from the mispricing, before other participants jump in.
+If the price movement differs, then the index arbitrageurs would immediately try to capture profits through arbitrage using their automated HFT Strategies.
+To do it effectively, the High Frequency Trading Arbitrage Strategies require rapid execution, so as to quickly maximise their gains from the mispricing, before other participants jump in.

 - Rebate Arbitrage Strategies which seek to earn the rebates offered by exchanges.

-- High-Frequency Trading Strategies based on low latency news feeds
+- HFT strategies based on Low latency news feeds.

 - Independent Proprietary Firms - These firms tend to remain secretive about their operations and the majority of them act as market makers.